Read the dials from right to left. The right hand dial must make a full revolution before the dial to the left of it can move one space.

 Click the “My Account” link to the upper left of this FAQ page.
 Then click on "New User" in the upper right corner of the new window.
 You will be asked to create a logon and identify yourself, and then you are all set!

 Yes.
-You can make a cash payment in any Ace Cash Express storefront.
-You will pay a convenience fee directly to Ace for this form of payment.
-To locate the Ace Cash Express Store nearest to you, click HERE
+You can make cash payments in any Western Union or Ace Cash Express storefront.
+There is never a convenience fee to pay at Western Union.
+To locate the store nearest to you, click here; to locate the Ace Cash Express Store nearest to you, click here (a convenience fee will apply).

 To renew your contract or view current products, please click here.
 You may submit a request to renew your contract no sooner than 30 days prior to your existing contract expiration date.
 Your current contract information can be found on the front of your invoice, just above the remittance perforation of your monthly billing statement.